 - Complete and submit School of Nursing graduate program written essay.

-- Have official copies of all transcripts sent to both the School of Nursing and to
+- Have official copies of all transcripts sent to both Nursing CAS and to

 Graduate Admissions Office